 Even though cats are now officially the most popular pet in North America, they are the pet that is the least likely to be brought in to the veterinarian for preventative and routine health care.
 This is very disheartening, as it is well documented that routine prevention (examinations, vaccinations, and blood work for example) can add years to your cat’s life.

 Does my indoor cat need to be vaccinated?

 Keeping a cat indoors is strongly recommended, as it can increase the healthy, happy time you have with your kitty (on average) by 7 years!
-Although it is true keeping your kitty inside decreases their risk of contracting infectious disease, it does not make them immune.
-Stray neighbourhood cats, human fomite transmission, and environment contamination are serious concerns in the indoor unvaccinated cat.
+Although it is true for keeping your kitty inside decreases their risk of contracting an infectious disease, it does not make them immune.
+Stray neighbourhood cats, human fomite transmission, and environmental contamination are serious concerns in the indoor unvaccinated cat.
 We strongly recommend that cats (and all pets) be vaccinated based on the current CVMA guidelines to keep them healthy and happy.

 What is FVRCP and core vaccine for cats?

 FVRCP is the core vaccine given to all cats in North America.
 It provides immunity to three viruses: rhinotracheitis, calicivirus, and panleukopenia, with the addition of chlamydia psittaci depending on your location.
-These viruses are the most common transmissible viruses in cats, and can cause very serious disease and even death if your pet contracts them without protection.
+These viruses are the most common transmissible viruses in cats and can cause very serious disease and even death if your pet contracts them without protection.
 Other core vaccines include feline leukemia and rabies.

 How often does my adult cat need vaccination?